Moonraker Cape Fuchsia

 A striking variety featuring nodding cream trumpet flowers against the blue-green foliage; very attractive to hummingbirds; a dense self supporting round shrub that can be treated as a tender perennial in colder areas

 Moonraker Cape Fuchsia features dainty nodding creamy white trumpet-shaped flowers along the branches from mid summer to mid fall.
-It has attractive bluish-green foliage which emerges light green in spring.
+It has attractive bluish-green evergreen foliage which emerges light green in spring.
 The serrated pointy leaves are highly ornamental and remain bluish-green throughout the winter.
-The fruit is not ornamentally significant.

 Moonraker Cape Fuchsia is a dense multi-stemmed evergreen shrub with an upright spreading habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.